jessicamaev/jessicamaev/README.md

 - 👋 Hi, I’m @jessicamaev
 - 👀 I’m interested in ... feminist approach on education, technology, and art
 - 🌱 I’m currently learning ...
-Javascript
+HTML & CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to ...
 - 📫 How to reach me ...

 <!---